 Ultimately, the ERM Framework, ICAAP, ILAAP, RAS and the detailed risk-specific policies and procedures support the critical interactions between strategy, risk and capital.
+RAS is approved by the Management Body.

 Integrated management of risks

 EAB manages risk on an integrated basis using the ERM Framework.